peter-lyons-kehl/deta.space_shuttle.rs/README.md

 # Disclaimers

 - This is __not__ a complete introduction to either platform.
 Their existing documentation is already awesome. <todo>
 - Both are agile/work in progress.
 Especially, functionality can be ahead of the documentation.
 Join and shape it!
 - Not fully comparable.
 They share or differ in some features, but other features or limitations are unique to one or the other.
-- Most features considered here are __not__ Rust-specific.
+- Most features and limits considered here are __not__ Rust-specific.
 However, they affect which platform to choose based on/for
   - an existing application or system design, or
   - a new system design, or
   - integration with non-Rust components, or